skimkoh/bigdata-goodreads/README.md

 # bigdata-goodreads

+### ZekeBook

 50.043 Database and Big Data Project

+Group Members: An Guo, Chelsea, Danial, Hang Wee, Seu Kim, Xiang Hao

 ## Frontend

 #### Required features:
 * See some reviews
+  * You can see reviews of a book by clicking on a specific book.
+Books can be found at pathnames
 * Add new review
+  * You can add a new review by going to the pathname /search
 * Add a new book

 #### Additional features: